 But things have changed and I want to learn how to make this recipe myself.
 And with Thanksgiving around the corner I thought you guys could all use a go-to recipe for the best sausage stuffing.

-An Easy Thanksgiving Stuffing Made With Sausage and Apples
+Easy Thanksgiving Sausage Stuffing Recipe with Apples

 Seems like most people have a favorite stuffing recipe…but this might just become your family favorite too.